 5. Basic English Grammar, B. Azar (Prentice Hall Regents)

 This book is best for students who have problems with “simple” grammar, i.e. simple present/past.
 It contains a lot of repeating, which is a really good way to learn.
 Many students feel that this book is “too easy” for them, but it is very common to meet students who are trying to study complex grammar without fully understanding basic grammar.
-In this situation I always recommend this book, which English teachers usually just call “Azar”.
+In this situation, I always recommend this book, which English teachers usually just call “Azar”.

 4. Grammar for IELTS, D. Hopkins, P. Cullens (Cambridge)

-This is a book produced by Cambridge, who make the IELTS test, so you would think that this would be the best for anyone planning to take this test.
-Up to a point this is correct.
+This is a book produced by Cambridge, who makes the IELTS test, so you would think that this would be the best for anyone planning to take this test.
+Up to a point, this is correct.
 This book is well put together, and also gives you vocabulary that you will find useful in the test.
 There is a lot of practice exercises with answers, so you can use this book for self-study.
 However there is not as much variety as some of the other books, so overall, you might need to use this and another book!

 3. Oxford Practice Grammar Advanced, G.Yule (Oxford)

 This textbook is recommended for students who might be looking for a score above 7.
 This is not a book for people that are just starting to learn English.
 If you feel that you have a pretty good understanding of basic and intermediate grammar, this is the book for you.
-It has a nice way of focussing on areas of English which are confusing to many learners.
+It has a nice way of focussing on areas of English that are confusing to many learners.
 This is a book to use when you have completed an intermediate grammar book.